TypeRocket/docs/v5/install-via-composer.md

 ### 2.2 Root Install

-*Note: You do not need to install WordPress before doing a root install.*
+! **Note**: You do not need to install WordPress before doing a root install.

 To install TypeRocket as your root application, create the TypeRocket Pro project in a new location run from the command line.